raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### describing finite-state recognizers in JSON

-We don't need to invent a brand-new format, there is already an accepted [formal definition][fdfsa] for Pushdown Automata.
+We don't need to invent a brand-new format, there is already an accepted [formal definition][fdfsa].
 Mind you, it involves mathematical symbols that are unfamiliar to some programmers, so without dumbing it down, we will create our own language that is equivalent to the full formal definition, but expressed in a subset of JSON.

 [fdfsa]: https://en.wikipedia.org/wiki/Finite-state_machine#Mathematical_model

 JSON has the advantage that it is a language in the exact sense we want: An ordered set of symbols.
-So we will describe finite-state recognizers using JSON, and we will attempt to write a finite-state recognizer that recognizes strings that are valid JSON descriptions of finite-state recognizers.[^natch]

-[^natch]: Naturally, if we have a valid description of a finite-state recognizer that recognizes vald descriptions of finite-state recognizers...
-We expect it to recognize itself.

 Now what do we need to encode?
 Finite-state recognizers are defined as a quintuple of `(Σ, S, s, ẟ, F)`, where: